tunnelhead/http-event-relay/README.md

 Timeout can be customised by providing a number of seconds in the `timeout` url parameter: `GET /t/<tunnel-id>/poll?timeout=10`.
 If timeout is larger than max timeout configured for the relay instance, a max timeout will be used instead.

+Pending mode can be enabled by adding `pending` url parameter: `GET /t/<tunnel-id>/poll?pending`.
+In pending mode, message has to be acknowledged (deleted) manually using acknowledgement endpoint.

+Both url parameters can be used together: `GET /t/<tunnel-id>/poll?timeout=10&pending`.

 __Success responses:__

 - 204 with empty body if no new messages were found or timeout reached.